Skip to content

 SEK’s and EKN’s Scientific Climate Council

-The Climate Council is an advisory expert body that aims to guide the Swedish export finance system in alignment with the Paris Agreement’s 1.5°C target.
+The Climate Council is an advisory expert body that supports the Swedish export finance system in aligning with the Paris Agreement’s 1.5-degree target.

 The focus of the Climate Council’s work is the impact of export financing on global greenhouse gas emissions.
 The Council provides strategic expertise and serves as a discussion partner to SEK and EKN on matters of principle.
 It has no operational role in individual business decisions.